ethereumclassic/ethereumclassic.github.io/content/why-classic/proof-of-work/index.en.md

 Alternatively, assuming that both sides of a split _do_ recognise each other's slashing proofs, the chain then has a different problem: it cannot resolve legitimate differences in opinion that, on Proof of Work networks, would result in chain split.

-Etheruem Classic itself is an excellent example of this "ultimate dispute resolution" mechanism that exists in Proof of Work chains, as explained no better than on the [Ethereum website](#TODO).
+Etheruem Classic itself is an excellent example of this "ultimate dispute resolution" mechanism that exists in Proof of Work chains, as explained no better than on the [Ethereum.org website](https://ethereum.org/en/governance/#dao-fork).

 Chains that use Proof of Stake must either accept they have a "nothing at stake problem", or accept that difference in opinion is no longer allowed, and that in the case of a split, only one side can "win" and the other will be slashed to death.